Austin-X/STP/README.md

 # Student Timetable Program (STP)
-A program used to generate and schedule timetables for high school students at Victoria Park High School
+A program used to help high school students at VPCI schedule their courses and generate their timetables.

 # Installation
 1. Download this project as a .zip file and extract the contents of that .zip file.